 Airavateshwara temple at Darasuram

 10. Pateeswaran temple: This is originally a Shiva temple, but the goddess has been given prime importance here.
-It is said that the Cholas offered prayers to the goddess Patti(daughter), calf of the sacred cow Kamdhenu here before proceeding for any battles during their reign.
+It is said that the Cholas offered prayers to the goddess Patti(daughter), calf of the sacred cow Kamdhenu, here before proceeding for any battles during their reign.
 However, when we arrived here, it remained closed only to open again at 05.00.p.m.

 The main bazaar street is a state highway- All thanks to the festival of Deepawali, it seemed like the entire district had come down to one street in Kumbakonam for shopping.
 The street was jam-packed with not even an inch of breathing space.
 We somehow managed to get out without actually facing a stampede.
 Albeit the heavy rain, we closed our umbrellas and stood amid the crowd.
-The crowd pulled us along to reach the exit of the street from where we walked to the next temple on our list.
+The crowd pulled us along to reach the exit of the street, from where we walked to the next temple on our list.

 12. Brahma temple: We considered ourselves to be fortunate to have decided to take a chance and arrive here.
-The temple was still open, and we had made to the last pooja at this temple as well.
-The priest was ecstatic to greet us who went on narrating us stories from mythology and depicting the importance of this otherwise small temple in Kumbakonam.
+The temple was still open, and we had made it to the last pooja at this temple as well.
+The priest was ecstatic to greet us, who went on narrating us stories from mythology and depicting the importance of this otherwise small temple in Kumbakonam.
 We were told that it was 1 of the only 2 temples in all of Tamil Nadu that are dedicated to Lord Brahma.
 We were happy to savor the prasadam, which was very unexpected.

 Day 2: